timothylimyl/Complex-YOLO/README.md

 # Extra Test/Insight

-Point Cloud data can be very sparse + Complex-YOLO takes everything from the bird eye view and just push to the ground.
-Thus, we can guess that it will do very poorly with objects such as Pedestrian and Cyclist once we increase the IoU:
+Complex-YOLO makes prediction using bird eye view and predefined heights of objects.
+Thus, it will do very poorly with objects such as Pedestrian and Cyclist once we increase the IoU.
+This is also cause by the sparsity of lidar point cloud on these objects.:

 mAP (0.75 IoU):